Carbon Clean’s technology enables its customers to tackle emissions from hard-to-abate industries, including Equinor’s.

-CCSL is a UK-based company offering proprietary technology and solvents that are used in CO2 recovery from flue gas, enabling the utilization and storage of CO2.
-CCSL’s technology is utilized in commercial industrial-scale facilities worldwide, and is proven to capture CO2 more efficiently and at a lower cost.
+Carbon Clean is a UK-based company offering proprietary technology and solvents that are used in CO2 recovery from flue gas, enabling the utilization and storage of CO2.
+Their technology is utilised in commercial industrial-scale facilities worldwide, and is proven to capture CO2 more efficiently and at a lower cost.

-The investment will enable CCSL to scale up and deliver an existing pipeline of global projects to lower emissions from industry.
-CCSL will also continue the development of its next generation carbon capture technology, in order to achieve further 50% cost reductions and even lower environmental footprint.
+The investment will enable Carbon Clean to scale up and deliver an existing pipeline of global projects to lower emissions from industry.
+Carbon Clean will also continue the development of their next generation carbon capture technology, in order to achieve further 50% cost reductions and even lower environmental footprint.

 Enabling a CCUS value chain

 Carbon Capture, Utilization and Storage (CCUS) is expected to play an important role in the transition to a low-carbon energy future.
 The capturing part accounts for 60-70% of the total CCUS cost.
 Reducing the cost of capture through technological development and scaling up can open up CCUS as a viable option to more industrial players, such as customers of the Northern Lights project and other storage solutions.

 “This first investment completed by the unified Ventures team demonstrates one of the future focus areas for the new team: Increasing activity and technology development within the venture capital space related to decarbonization.
 This ensures Equinor is accessing technology through the ventures ecosystem to support our low carbon ambitions”, says Sophie Hildebrand, Head of TPD R&T.